Important information COVID-19

 - SBM will assist with programming COVID test

 - Special permit for Fueling and water can be obtained with no crew disembarking.

 - Arrival of vessel documents and passport stamp can be arranged at SBM.

-- Masks and social distancing required in the facilities.
+- Masks and social distancing required in all facilities.

 2/ Panama Canal (ACP)